 Middlesbrough Council has underlined the town's support for the Armed Forces by adopting an Armed Forces Community Covenant.

-The aim of the Community Covenant is to strengthen the relationship between local communities and the military, and offer formal recognition of the sacrifices made by service personnel on active duty.
-It also provides a platform for the Armed Forces community to help and support the wider community through participation in events and joint projects.
+The aim of the Community Covenant is to strengthen the relationship between local communities and the military.
+It also offers formal recognition of the sacrifices made by service personnel on active duty.
+It provides a platform for the Armed Forces community to help and support the wider community through participation in events and joint projects.

-Middlesbrough Council actively supports local Armed Forces events including homecoming and freedom parades, and also holds a partnership with the Yorkshire Regiment.
+We actively support local Armed Forces events including homecoming and freedom parades, and we also have a strong partnership with the Yorkshire Regiment.